OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 1. Run SWIG on the interface file, using Python as the target.
 2. Compile the original C function on your system.
 (Not needed if you already have a library that contains this function.)
-3. Compile the code generated in step 1.
+3. Compile the code generated in Step 1.
 4. Link the libraries from steps 2 and 3 (along with any other required externals) to create the shared object.

 For the engine example, on a UNIX environment with GCC as the compiler, these